Sinhala-NLP/SOLD/README.md

 ![Alt text](images/SOLD_Examples.png?raw=true "Four examples from the SOLD dataset")

-SemiSOLD can be loaded to a pandas dataframe using the following code.
+SemiSOLD is also released HuggingFace and can be loaded to a pandas dataframe using the following code.

 ```python
 from datasets import Dataset